lookit/lookit-docs/docs/source/community-study-approval-process.rst

 =========================================================

 You can still go ahead with steps 1 and 2 below so you're ready to go as soon as possible!
-The "Lab" your study is associated with on Lookit will have to be approved to test before you'll be able to submit in Step 3, which means you'll need the access agreement set at that point.
+The "Lab" your study is associated with on CHS will have to be approved to test before you'll be able to submit in Step 3, which means you'll need the access agreement set at that point.